My Home Page with Links to My Other Book

 Morality into five sections.

-Martin first explores evasion
+Martin explores evasion

-tactics such as ignoring, detaching, rationalizing, using distractions and
+tactics such as ignoring, detaching, rationalizing, using distractions, and

 engaging in doublethink.

-Then he covers the “inner hypocrisy
+He then covers the “inner hypocrisy

 The authenticity tradition promoted

-value, comes next.
+value.
 Existentialists emphasized choice, passion, freedom,

-integrity, autonomy, integration, commitment and individuality.
-These are often
+integrity, autonomy, integration, commitment, and individuality, often

 The “vital lies tradition” offers